20 Cool Summer Activities In Korea: Korean Summer 2024

 Autumn Foliage In Korea

 Spring: Spring is all about the new blossoms and nature returning for the new year.
-The biggest thing to do in spring is to see Cherry Blossoms Across Korea.
+The biggest thing to do in spring is to see cherry blossoms across Korea.
 From royal palaces to riverside walkways, there are loads of places to enjoy the fresh nature.
+There are lots of incredible spring festivals to see, too.

 Autumn: Like spring, autumn is all about nature and the change of seasons represented by the fall foliage.
-There are many incredible places to see Autumn Leaves In Korea, including golden gingko leaves and multi-coloured maple leaves, which change from green to gold to red.
+There are many incredible places to see autumn leaves in Korea, including golden gingko leaves and multi-coloured maple leaves, which change from green to gold to red.
+I highly recommend visiting Korea in October as it’s my favourite time of year here.

 Finally, here are a few FAQs about summer activities in Korea, in case the above information didn’t cover enough for you.
 If you have any other questions you’d like to ask, feel free to leave a comment.